 Show All Answers

-The only ways to resolve a Capias Pro Fine warrant are: To pay the fine and court costs in full; Remain in Jail until enough Jail Credit has been earned to be released 'time served'.
+This is a warrant issued on a charge on which a judgment of “Guilty” HAS BEEN entered and the inmate did not pay the fine and / or court costs.
+To resolve a Capias Pro Fine warrant are: To pay the fine and / or court costs in full; Remain in Jail until enough Jail Credit has been earned to be released 'time served'.

-Pay the fine in cash; Post a cash or surety bond; Be released 'time served' after acquiring enough Jail Credit; A combination of bonds, Jail Credit, and cash payment.
+City of Plano Class C misdemeanor warrants can be resolved by: Paying the fine in cash; Posting a cash or surety bond; Being released 'time served' after acquiring enough Jail Credit; A combination of bonds, Jail Credit, and cash payment.